How to Practice Jazz Scales on Violin, Viola and Cello

 1) Play the Scale in Root Position

-For example, if you want to play a D melodic minor scale, simply start on D. Play the scale up to the next highest octave and back down.
+For example, if you want to play a D melodic minor scale, start on D. Play the scale up to the next highest octave and back down.
 You’ve probably done something like that before.

 2) Play the Scale in Extended Range